 The notification will be made by the Decatur County Emergency Weather pagers.
-Schools will also receive notification via the Decatur County Board of Education office.
+Schools will also receive notification via NOAA Weather Radio.
 The National Weather Service issues two types of tornado alerts:

 - Tornado Watch indicates that weather conditions are such that a tornado may develop and listen for further updates. - Tornado Warning indicates that a tornado has been sighted and protective measures should be taken immediately.